Galapagos wildlife activity varies

 magnificent frigate birds show off their red pouches all year round and

 there are always sea lions to be seen.
+Keen birdwatchers or

-of the wildlife year are described below:
+of the Galapagos wildlife year are described below:

 Land birds start to nest after the first rain.